 What to Bring: Wet shoes or shoes that can get wet, hat, sunblock, snacks, change of clothes and camera, water.
 We will take pictures of your adventure.

 Lunch: Bring a lunch and explore the beautiful state park after the tour.
 There is a long boardwalk that runs along the springs so you can view the manatees.
 Bring your camera!

 Tour Includes: kayak, PFD, paddle, dry bag, and a friendly, professional UF naturalist kayak guide equipped with a camera to capture lasting memories.
 Kids under 15, must ride in a tandem kayak with an adult.

-Private Kayak Tour Price:$80.00 per person.
-We offer solo and tandem kayaks for our private tours.
-Four person minimum Charge.
+< We offer solo and tandem kayaks for our private tours with a five person minimum

 Our guides are great, please remember them.
 Gratuity is not included in the price.

 Reservations for this tour must be made and pre paid 24 hours in advance online or by phone 904-315-8442.
 Credit card is required.
 Must be 18 yrs old or accompanied by an adult.
 Kids under 5-15 years old must ride in a tandem kayak with an adult.
 We require a 24 hour cancellation notice for any and all refunds.

 There are no refunds and no rescheduling without a 24 hour cancellation notice.

 Any and all cancellations by Kayaking Florida due to weather or for any reason, the customer will receive a full refund of all charges.
 You will be notified by email and text of weather updates and in the event of a cancellation of this tour.BOOK NOW